himanshi-paraste/ci-cd-jenkins/README.md

 ## ✅ Troubleshooting Tips

 - 🔥 Port already in use?
-Run: `sudo docker ps -a` and `docker rm -f <container-id>`
+Run: sudo docker ps -a and docker rm -f <container-id>
 - 🔐 GitHub SSH error?
-      It’s better to use the HTTPS link of your GitHub repo instead of SSH.
-      Also, make sure you’ve added your GitHub username and token in Jenkins credentials.
+Disable SSH in Jenkins Git config and use HTTPS with credentials
 - 🚫 App not loading?
-      Check these things:

-- Is port 5000 open in your EC2 security group?
-- Is your Docker container running?
-- Look at Jenkins or Docker logs to see if there’s any error.
+Check EC2 security group and Jenkins logs

 ---